ltsuda/python-template-project/README.md

 Follow these steps to create a new repository using this template:

-From this repository [URL](https://github.com/ltsuda/python-template-project), select `Use this template -> Create new repository`, type a `name` for you repository, choose the repository `visibility` and make sure to `check` **Include all branches** so you have access to other Python versions setup
+From this repository [URL](https://github.com/ltsuda/python-template-project), select `Use this template -> Create new repository`, type a `name` for your repository, choose the repository `visibility` and make sure to `check` **Include all branches** so you have access to other Python versions setup

 After cloning the new repository, change to the corresponding branch of the Python version you want to use on your project.
 Rename or remove `src/template_project` directory and update section `[tool.poetry]` from `pyproject.toml` file and run the following commands to install project dependencies and pre-commit: